-- Studies in Education (1-10).
-Pr., departmental approval.Study of a problem using research techniques.
+646. Studies in Education (1-10).
+Pr., departmental approval.

+Study of a problem using research techniques.
 The problem will be selected in consultation with the professor who will supervise.
 A problem should be selected which will contribute to the program of the student.
-Enrollment limited to Ed.S. students. - 649.
-Professional Internship in Elementary Education (10).
+Enrollment limited to Ed.S. students.

+649. Professional Internship in Elementary Education (10).
 Pr., departmental approval.

-Students are placed in accredited public schools in the area for supervised students are placed in accredited public schools in the area for supervised teaching experiences.
+Students are placed in accredited public schools in the area for supervised teaching experiences.
 Students must submit an application for internship to the Director of Laboratory Experiences prior to placement.
 Deadlines for applications are the following: fall quarter-April 30; winter quarter-August 30; spring quarter-December 15.
 There is no summer quarter internship.